taylorIsaac/mathPacket_client/README.md

 - Understand the importance of TCP socket programming.

 Context:
-- Client requests are built and sent to a server.
-Final result is received (See Reference #1).
+- Client requests are built and sent to a server (See Reference #1).
-- Client program takes from the command line a chain of operators and operands (See Reference #2).
+- Client program takes from the command line a chain of operators and operands.
+Final result is received (See Reference #2).

 Important references:
 ===========================================================================